-The 2014 BMW 6 Series has an athletic profile defined by a long hood and a striking crease that's nearly the length of the body.
-We appreciate the Coupe's confident, not cocky, nature.
-The 6 Series Convertible, likewise, is an elegant tourer with the top down, but to our eyes doesn't quite have the visual balance of the Coupe.
-This is even more apparent when the black fabric top is raised.
-M6 performance models are distinguished by wider 19-inch wheels, quad tailpipes and carbon-fiber composite roof panel.
+Coupe, Gran Coupe or convertible, the 2015 BMW 6 Series boasts an athletic profile, one defined by a long hood and a striking crease that's nearly the length of the body.
+The elegant and aggressive exterior looks confident, not cocky.
+The 6 Series Convertible is an elegant tourer with the top down, but lacks the visual balance of the Coupe, especially when the top's raised.
+That said, the M6 performance models definitely lean more toward "cocky," and are distinguished by wider 19-inch wheels, quad tailpipes and carbon-fiber composite roof panel.
+Alpina B6 models get unique wheels, and two unique colors.

-At its base price, the 2014 6 Series is above 2+2 luxury cars such as the Audi S5 and Mercedes E-Class and C63 AMG coupes.
-It is below the starting price of a Jaguar XK, the Mercedes-Benz SL-Class roadster and the larger CL-Class coupe.
+Bring money.
+While the base 2015 BMW 640i undercuts its competition, it's still more than $76,000 to get into the driver's seat.
+Want a V8 engine, you say?
+That'll put you back more than $87,000.
+And that's for the standard 2-door.
+If you want a Gran Coupe, add about $2,000, about $7,000 for the convertible.
+And if you want the all-weather stability of all-wheel drive, that'll run an additional $3,000.
+The new Alpina B6 starts a little over $118,000.
+If you want more options, prices increase rapidly.
 Before buying, be sure to check the Fair Purchase Price to see what others in your area are paying for the BMW 6 Series.
 Long-term resale value is expected to be better than that of the Jaguar XK, near that of the Mercedes-Benz E-Class coupe, and lower than that of the Audi S5 and Mercedes-Benz C63 AMG.

-Even a base V6-powered 640i Coupe is highly equipped with a leather and wood interior, xenon headlights, navigation system with 10.2-inch display, dynamic cruise control and rearview camera.
+Even a base 6-cylinder 640i Coupe comes equipped with a leather and wood interior, xenon headlights, navigation system with 10.2-inch display, dynamic cruise control and rearview camera.
 The standard audio is a 9-speaker/205-watt system.
-Along with a V8 engine, 650i models up the ante with Nappa leather, 20-way power front seats, 19-inch wheels, and a 12-speaker/500-watt audio system.
-Scheduled maintenance for 4 years or 50,000 miles is included as part of BMW Ultimate Service.
-Models listed as xDrive come with all-wheel drive instead of a rear-drive configuration.
+Along with a V8 engine, 650i models add even softer Nappa leather, 20-way power front seats, 19-inch wheels, and a 12-speaker/500-watt audio system.
+Alpina models offer even more luxury accouterments, including Myrtle wood trim.
+BMW 6 Series xDrive models offer all-wheel drive, and all BMWs offer four years or 50,000 miles of scheduled maintenance.

-Aside from some a la carte options such as 20-inch wheels and ceramic controls for the iDrive command-center module, most options for the 2014 BMW 6 Series are bundled into packages.
-Among the more tantalizing ones are the Executive Package with amenities such as ventilated front seats, soft-close doors, and a futuristic head-up display that projects travel information onto the windshield so you can focus on the road.
-For audio appreciators there's the Bang & Olufsen sound system, and the performance-minded may steer toward options like active steering (with rear-wheel steering) and Adaptive Drive.
+Most options for the 2015 BMW 6 Series are bundled into packages.
+There's the Executive Package with amenities like ventilated front seats, soft-close doors, and a futuristic head-up display that projects travel information onto the windshield so you can focus on the road.
+The wonderful Bang & Olufsen sound system is a gotta-have-it option, and performance-minded drivers should check out the active steering and Adaptive Drive.
 A night-vision system can detect pedestrians via infrared camera.
+Individual options include things like 20-inch wheels and ceramic controls for the iDrive command-center module.

 The name may sound odd to those who aren't audiophiles, but listen to this optional sound system and you'll soon join their ranks.
 This primo audio option drenches ears with 1,200 watts of sound emanating from 16 speakers, each with its own amplifier.